Automattic/jetpack/readme.txt

 * Admin Page: Fixed Dashboard connection card from showing text that overflows the card.
 * Admin Page: Fixed directory separator character used when displaying the site URL on the disconnect dialog.
+* Admin Page: Fixed an issue by which clicking the back button on a page visited after the Admin Page would result in the Admin Page being rendered with cached data.
 * Contact Form: Fixed width style of input for Website address.
 * Search: Added default values for the Search widget so it can be added from the Customizer.
 * Settings: Fixed overflow/overlap when there are many ignored phrases in spelling options.